Speech and Language

 - Articulation Disorder: Trouble saying certain sounds correctly

 - Phonological Disorder: Trouble combining certain sounds used in communication

-- Resonance/Voice Disorders: When the vocal quality of an individual is altered/changed in such a way that is thought to be abnormal
+- Resonance/Voice Disorders: When the vocal quality alters or changes in an abnormal way to the listener.

 - Language Disorder: Difficulty understanding

-- Fluency Disorder: Repeating certain sounds and or having trouble saying a complete word.
+- Fluency Disorder: Repeating certain sounds or having trouble saying a complete word

 Medical Problems that often make it difficult for children to communicate clearly: